mdomlop/snapman/man/en/snapman.1.md

 When you run `snapman` without options it will read the default configuration file in `/etc/snapman.ini` and then it will make backups (snapshots) of indicated subvolumes at desired frequency until reach a defined quota.
-I quota were reached, then it will remove the older backup before to make a new one to keep the number of backups indicated in quota.
+If quota were reached, then it will remove the older backup before to make a new one to keep the number of backups indicated in quota.